-If you are passionate about Italian chocolates, the ones you purchased on your last trip to Italy probably didn’t last very long after you got home.
+If you are passionate about Italian chocolates (chocolate Italiano), the ones you purchased on your last trip to Italy probably didn’t last very long after you got home.
 If you are really a chocoholic, your stash may have even dwindled before you checked out of your hotel room.

-Fortunately, you can find some of the best Italian chocolates online at home, either for yourself or for gifts for family, friends, or co-workers.
-Gourmet Italian chocolates are the perfect way to say Thank you, I’m thinking of you, or I love you.
+Fortunately, you can find some of the best Italian chocolates online at home, either for yourself or as gifts for family, friends, or co-workers.
+Gourmet Italian chocolates are the perfect way to say:

 That’s because the taste of fine Italian chocolates is always rich, complex, and emotionally satisfying.